SIGA Technologies Inc. (SIGA)'s Financial Results Comparing With AMAG Pharmaceuticals Inc. (NASDAQ:AMAG) | New Business Observer

 |2.50

-Institutional investors owned 30.7% of SIGA Technologies Inc. shares and 0% of AMAG Pharmaceuticals Inc. shares.
+The shares of both SIGA Technologies Inc. and AMAG Pharmaceuticals Inc. are owned by institutional investors at 30.7% and 0% respectively.
 1.5% are SIGA Technologies Inc.’s share owned by insiders.
-Comparatively, 3.5% are AMAG Pharmaceuticals Inc.’s share owned by insiders.
+Competitively, insiders own roughly 3.5% of AMAG Pharmaceuticals Inc.’s shares.

 Performance